 The first global body to be formed was the Advisory Group on Greenhouse Gases, set up in 1985 by the UN’s Environment Programme.
-Three years later, this became the Intergovernmental Panel on Climate Change, the Geneva-based body that has taken the lead in bringing climate science into the mainstream and establishing the anthropogenic signal in that mass of meteorological noise.
+Three years later, this became the Intergovernmental Panel on Climate Change, the Geneva-based organisation that has taken the lead in bringing climate science into the mainstream and establishing the anthropogenic signal in the mass of meteorological noise.

 The establishment of that consensus then led to a reconfiguring of traditional politics as green lobby groups turned into green parties, fired with the anger and engagement of young activists.
 Over the years, that energy has propelled the question of sustainability in all its forms to the centre of political discourse.